Wiped and missing design files to cost worker $113,000

-A sacked architectural designer who took important work files and deliberately deleted others has been ordered to pay his firm more than $100,000 in damages, penalties and costs.
+A sacked architectural designer who took important work files and deliberately deleted others has been ordered to pay his former firm more than $100,000 in damages, penalties and costs.

 Matt Biddle was given several chances to return the files he took home on the eve of Auckland's Covid lockdown last year, but the Employment Relations Authority ruled in a decision released today that he failed to do.